socketsupply/nat-traversal-spec/SPEC.md

-  uint localPort; // set in the configuration string publicAddress; // set when a pong is received uint publicPort; // set when a pong is received NatType nat; // this peer's NatType
+  uint localPort; // set in the configuration string publicAddress; // set when a pong is received uint publicPort; // set when a pong is received NatType nat; // this NatType
   PongState pong; // the state of the last pong map<PeerId, Peer*> peers; // a map of locally known peers map<SwarmId, Swarm*> swarms; // a map of locally known peers